-The Company rejects the claims by the Israeli software company and moved to dismiss the lawsuit entirely.
-At this point, all the relevant motions have been filed and all witnesses deposed.
+The Company rejected the claims by the Israeli software company and moved to dismiss the lawsuit entirely.
+At this point, all the relevant motions have been filed and all witnesses deposed including legal summaries.
 The Company is unable to make a reasonably reliable estimate of its chances of successfully defending this lawsuit.